 The composition of The Two Towers first edition cover is truly something to behold.

-The covers for Tolkien’s trilogy work as a cohesive set, thanks to the use of color and the central circular image in each case.
+The covers for Tolkien’s trilogy work as a cohesive set, thanks to the use of color and the central circular image as the focal point in each case.
 However, The Two Towers also works as a stunning standalone cover.

 The images of the towers themselves, with their monochrome contrast, are beautiful.
 They also effectively symbolize the dual notions of evil explored by Tolkien.

 The final point of interest is how well the vintage style of illustration works with Tolkien’s runes, seen at the top and base of the cover.

 The final selection from the 1950s is John Steinbeck’s East of Eden.

 This book cover is particularly interesting, as it mixes large title text and an illustrated background in an effective way.

 Steinbeck’s story alludes to the Biblical tale of Cain and Abel while being set in the Salinas Valley.
 The cover reflects the setting beautifully.

 As we move from the 50s into the 60s, we notice that the intricate illustrations become less common, in favor of large, eye-catching text.

 Let’s check out three book covers from the 1960s which used the trend for bigger text to great effect.